Contact a lawyer now

 Death of Married Partner

 The death of a married person automatically results in divorce for his partner.
-This kind of separation only results in automatic divorce.
+This kind of separation only results in an automatic divorce.

 Although the person has a slight or significant chance of getting back into regular life again, you don’t need to wait for him anymore.

 In another way, long separation results in automatic divorce.
-If a legally married person gets absent for at least seven years without any contact, they will be considered permanently absent or departed.
+If a legally married person is absent for at least seven years without any contact, they will be considered permanently absent or departed.
 In that case, spouses will be automatically divorced.

 Domestic Violence and Long Separation

 Moreover, if the spouse claims to curtail any rights against the legal partner, they can live separately.
-Later they can apply to the court for a divorce.
+Later, they can apply to the court for a divorce.

 Timelines for Divorce Proceedings in Canada